Planting Begonias – Let’s Make It Easy!

 Begonia tuber in pots

 Cover the tuber with more soil leaving a bit of room to water.
-Water in enough to moisten the soil.
+Water enough to moisten the soil.
 If you choose to plant without pre-sprouting then don’t water until you see shoots emerging from the soil.

 Soil on top of begonia tuber in small pot